Community Health and Wellbeing Champion

 N/A

-In Tower Hamlets within your local area, local groups and attending health fairs and community events across the borough.
+In Tower Hamlets within your local area and attending health fairs and community events across the borough.

 N/A